-- Wastewater signal in the region has decreased over the last four weeks. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were no sample issues during the last reporting period.
+- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
+However, the overall signal change in that period has remained level. - Compared with last week, the signal has increased across the region.
+However, the signal remained level at Ruthin. - The Rapid Increase indicator was triggered at Kinmel Bay during the last reporting period. - There was one sample missing from each of the sites in the region.